sopra-fs24-group-01/sopra-fs24-plantparent-server/README.md

   - **Cloud Scheduler**: Providing regularly scheduled jobs that will execute mails to the clients.
   - **Cloud SQL**: Persistent data storage across different runs of GAE sessions.
 - **MailJet API**: Integrated for sending email notifications, enhancing user interaction and engagement.
+- **Weather API**: Integrated for showcasing the current weather for the user's location.
+- **GOQR API**: Integrated for generating QR-codes that can be placed next to plants so new caretakers can navigate the environment and their tasks without hassle.
 - **SonarCloud**: Used for continuous code quality checks and security scanning to maintain high standards of code health.
 - **GitHub Actions**: Used for continuous integration and deployment, ensuring that every commit is built and tested automatically.
 This setup supports a robust development cycle and maintains high code quality, facilitating consistent and reliable updates to the application.